Indigenous Family Advocate Support Line (IFASL)

 Part 1 - Thursday, November 21, 2024, 12:30pm - 2:30pm: Types of Agreements between MCFD and Indigenous Communities Considering Self-Government: An introduction to Bill C-92 Coordination Agreements, Section 92.1 Agreements and Information Sharing Agreements

-Part 2- December 2024 (date and time to be determined): Building Community Capacity for Greater Involvement in Child Welfare Matters: Revitalization of Indigenous laws, traditions and customs and making them known to decision-makers
+Part 2- : Monday, December 9, 2024, 12:00pm - 2:00pm: Building Community Capacity for Greater Involvement in Child Welfare Matters: Revitalization of Indigenous laws, traditions and customs and making them known to decision-makers

 Part 3 - January 2025 (date and time to be determined): Negotiating Agreements and Understanding the Process: Hearing perspectives from Indigenous community advocates and lawyers involved in negotiating agreements who will share tips and barriers in the agreement-making process